 Improved Employee Engagement

-A well-designed intranet can provide employees with tools and resources that empower them to be more engaged and connected to the company.
+A well-designed company intranets provide employees with tools and resources that empower them to be more engaged and connected to the company.
 It can facilitate employee self-service, training and development opportunities, and recognition programs, which can boost morale and job satisfaction.

 Reduced Meetings and Emails